Originally posted 2011-07-05 09:05:23. Republished by Blog Post Promoter

 It happens in a heartbeat – literally.
 Sudden cardiac arrest is a leading cause of death among adults over the age of 40 in the United States and other countries.
 Studies have shown, however, that when bystanders intervene and start cardiopulmonary resuscitation (“CPR”) or utilize an automated external defibrillator (“AED”), four out of ten victims actually survive this otherwise certain killer.

 Community associations considering installing an AED at the clubhouse or pool are understandably concerned about liability.
 What if someone uses it incorrectly?
 Is the Association required to provide training?
 Should access to the AED be limited?
 What if the AED has not been maintained?

-For the second time, my friend and colleague, Richmond Construction Law attorney Chris Hill, permitted me the opportunity to blog at his award-winning blog Construction Law Musings on the topic of liens for assessments filed by community associations.
-You can get a lot of great information on construction law, including the intricacies of mechanic’s liens, from Chris and his blog.
+Richmond Construction Law attorney Chris Hill, my friend and colleague, permitted me another opportunity to blog at his award-winning blog Construction Law Musings.
+Chris is an outstanding Virginia attorney, and his blog is a great source of information on construction law, including the intricacies of mechanic’s liens.
 You can also follow him on Twitter, @ConstructionLaw.